Northland Properties

 Northland Properties Corporation is the parent company of multiple hotel chains, restaurants, sports teams, and Northland Asset Management Company.
 Northland was founded in 1963 and is owned by the Gaglardi family.
 Bob Gaglardi is the founder and chairman of the board and Tom Gaglardi is President of Northland Properties Corporation.
 Northland Properties is the largest privately held hospitality group in North America with properties spanning Canada, the United States, and the U.K. and Ireland.
-Their collective assets are valued at close to $6B CAD.
+Their collective assets are valued at close to $8B.

 Hotels

 In 1967, the first Sandman Inn opened in Smithers, British Columbia.
 The company rapidly expanded, opening at least one property every year.
 In 1976, a new tier of hotels was added to the company profile with Sandman Hotel Vancouver.
 In 2007, the Sandman Signature brand was added as a higher end brand.
 The Northland-owned chain currently has 47 properties across Canada and 4 in the United Kingdom.

 In June 2011, Northland Properties placed a bid on the Sutton Place Hotel in Edmonton, and subsequently ended up purchasing it, along with the Sutton Place in Vancouver.
-Sutton Place currently has hotels in Vancouver, Edmonton and Revelstoke Mountain Resort in British Columbia.
-The company is also building hotels in Calgary, Halifax, Winnipeg and Texas.
+Sutton Place currently has hotels in Vancouver, Toronto and Halifax, and has the rental agent contract For their Hotel/Strata development at Revelstoke Mountain Resort in British Columbia.